quasariumm/BUas_Intake/LearningProgressLog.md

 ## Format
 Normal text is just a normal log entry.
 _Italic_ text can give some context or indicate names.
+`Inline code` shows code or class names.

 ## 2024-02-05
-Struggles with letting SFML work with windows using cmake.
+Struggles with letting _SFML_ work with windows using cmake.
 Got a lot of errors.
 Realised that I forgot to link _sfml-graphics_.

 ## 2024-02-06
 Started on the physics header file.
 Got to know some physics behind the bouncing of a ball.